 Perons living in Namibia can submit their applications at the German Embassy in Windhoek.
 Persons living in Botswana can submit their applications at the French Embassy in Gaborone.
 From May 24th, 2013 it is no longer possible to apply for a visa at our Honorary Consulate in Maseru.
 Applicants living in Swaziland can apply in Durban or Pretoria

 From 1 April 2007, the Benelux countries (Belgium, the Netherlands and Luxembourg) do not longer accept South African temporary passports for travelling to the Netherlands, Belgium or Luxembourg.
 This means that no Schengen visa can be put in this kind of travel documents.

-Visa fees have to be paid by bank- or credit card (with exception of American Express & Diners) upon submitting of the application and will not be refunded if the visa is not granted or the application is withdrawn.
+Visa fees can be paid by bank- or credit card only (with exception of American Express & Diners) upon submitting of the application.
+For security reasons the Netherlands embassy in Pretoria and the Consulate-General in Capetown cannot accept cash payments.
+The fee will not be refunded if the visa is not granted or the application is withdrawn.
 The Consulate in Durban only accepts cash payments.

 Visa fees are fixed in Euro.
 As from 1 January 2007, the Schengen visa handling fee will amount to € 60, but payable in South African Rand (to the administrative rate of exchange of the Embassy of the Kingdom of the Netherlands - the visa fees are therefore subject to change, without prior notice).
 Click here for price list

 Collection of passports (with receipt only):